Forest Hays Jr.

 Forest Hays Jr. (June 8, 1928 – September 30, 1987) was an American politician in the state of Georgia.

 Early life and education

 Hays was born in High Point, Georgia, in 1928, and attended the now-demolished Chattanooga Valley High School.
 From 1946 to 1948, he was a seaman in the United States Navy.

 In 1954, Hays began operating a business in nearby Chattanooga, Tennessee.
 It specialized in radio and television sales and service.

 Political career

-Hays was elected to the Georgia House of Representatives as a member of the Democratic Party in 1970.
+Hayes was elected to the Georgia House of Representatives as a member of the Democratic Party in 1970.
 He represented parts of Northwest Georgia continuously from 1971 until his unexpected death in 1987.
-At the end of his tenure in the House, Hays sat on three committees: Defense & Veterans Affairs; Game, Fish & Recreation; and State Institutions & Properties, for he served as the committee's vice chairman.
+At the end of his tenure in the House, Hayes sat on three committees: Defense & Veterans Affairs; Game, Fish & Recreation; and State Institutions & Properties, for he served as the committee's vice chairman.

-During his time as a state representative, Hays resided in Flintstone, Georgia, and was a practicing Baptist.
+During his time as a state representative, Hayes resided in Flintstone, Georgia, and was a practicing Baptist.

 Death

 Hays died on September 30, 1987.
-He is buried with his wife at Lookout Cemetery in High Point, Georgia.